 If you’re anything like me, you’ve had clients email to cancel or try to reschedule showings at the last minute, often when you’re overwhelmed with other work.
 Not a huge deal if they’re your only appointment of the day, but what if you have back to back showings?
 Your virtual assistant can reschedule with clients, buyer’s agent’s, or listing agents to keep your calendar conflict-free.

 Instead of a frantic five-word text from you, imagine if your client who needed to reschedule got a call like this: “Hi this is Victoria’s assistant Jennifer and I just got your email saying you need to reschedule your showing today.
 What day would work better for your schedule?”
 If you were the client, Which would you prefer?

 Getting Feedback from Buyer’s Agents

 In my opinion, you should always reach out to your own buyers directly for feedback.
 That said, getting feedback from buyer’s agents for your own listings is another great task for virtual assistants.
 You can even set them up with a script to get the honest feedback your homeowner needs.

-Let’s face it, your one thing for today is probably not calling dozens of local florists because yours cancelled the morning of your staging appointment.
+Let’s face it, your one thing for today is probably not calling dozens of local florists because yours canceled the morning of your staging appointment.
 Why not put your virtual assistant on the job so you can spend the morning building your relationship with the homeowner?
 Home Inspector running late?
-Why not have your real estate virtual assistant call the buyer seller and listing agent to reschedule?
+Why not have your real estate virtual assistant call the buyer/seller and listing agent to reschedule?